Rambo3000/LogScraper/SECURITY.md

 ## Supported Versions

-This tool is not supposed to be used on production environments and (therefore) does not get securty support.
-A security issue can be reported and will be handled like a normal issue.
+This tool is not intended for use in production environments and, as such, does not receive security support.
+Security issues can be reported and will be handled similarly to normal issues.

 ## Reporting a Vulnerability

-Please report a vulerability through the Issues section of Github, as can be found here: https://github.com/Rambo3000/LogScraper/issues
+If you discover a vulnerability, please report it through the GitHub Issues section [here](https://github.com/Rambo3000/LogScraper/issues).